Why Baby Hates Brushing Teeth and How to Win!

 2. Tiny Tyrants and Teething Troubles: How Development Affects Brushing

-Teething can make gums sore, causing babies to resist brushing.
+Teething can cause sore gums, making it difficult for babies to resist brushing.

 During these times, it’s essential to be extra gentle and patient.